Spanish architecture

-Towards the end of the 15th century, and before influencing Latin America with its Colonial architecture, Spain itself experimented with Renaissance architecture, developed mostly by local architects.
+Towards the end of the 15th century, and before influencing with its Colonial architecture, Spain itself experimented with Renaissance architecture, developed mostly by local architects.
 Spanish Baroque was distinguished by its exuberant Churrigueresque decoration and the most sober Herrerian style, both developing separately from later international influences.
-The Colonial style, which has lasted for centuries, still has a strong influence in Latin America.
+The Colonial style, which has lasted for centuries, still has a strong influence.
 Neoclassicism reached its peak in the work of Juan de Villanueva and his disciples.

 The 19th century had two faces: the engineering efforts to achieve a new language and bring about structural improvements using iron and glass as the main building materials, and the academic focus, firstly on revivals and eclecticism, and later on regionalism.
 The arrival of Modernisme in the academic arena produced figures such as Gaudí and much of the architecture of the 20th century.
 The International style was led by groups like GATEPAC.
 Spain is currently experiencing a revolution in contemporary architecture and Spanish architects like Rafael Moneo, Santiago Calatrava, Ricardo Bofill as well as many others have gained worldwide renown.

 Many architectural sites in Spain, and even portions of cities, have been designated World Heritage Sites by UNESCO.
 Spain has the third highest number of World Heritage Sites in the world; only Italy and China have more.
 These are listed at List of World Heritage Sites in Europe: Spain.